 Five position battles to watch for at fall camp

-The countdown is on to the kickoff of the 2022 season as Alabama players, coaches and fans need to wait five more weeks before the Crimson Tide face Southern Mississippi.
+The countdown is on to the kickoff of the 2022 season as Alabama players, coaches and fans need to wait five more weeks before the Crimson Tide face Utah State.
 But before both teams take the field on Sept.
 3, Alabama must get through fall camp which begins on Thursday.

 With that, here is a look at five position battles to watch as Alabama prepares for another campaign.